abdulazeespr/test/Form_builder/README.md

 # FORM Builder

 ## Apporach
-- Start create with a simple Form Builder
+- Start create with a simple Text input Builder
 - create a form where select inputbox and checkbox

 # React + Vite